Cabiyari

 - Documentation Traditions

-- Traditionally, knowledge is transmitted orally, but efforts are underway to document the language and cultural practices in written form.
+- Traditions are primarily oral, with recent efforts to document language and stories in written form.

 - Interactions With Other Cultures